A leopard's favourite spots: habitat preference and population density of leopards in a semi-arid biodiversity hotspot

 Connectivity through allochthony: Reciprocal links between adjacent aquatic and terrestrial ecosystems in South Africa

-- Richoux, Nicole B, Moyo, Sydney, Chari, Lenin D, Bergamino, Leandro, Carassou, Laure, Dalu, Tatenda, Hean, Jeff W, Sikutshwa, Likho, Gininda, Simphiwe, Magoro, Mandla, Perhar, Gurbir, Ni, Felicity, Villet, Martin H, Whitfield, Alan K, Parker, Daniel M, Froneman, P William, Arhonditsis, George, Craig, Adrian J F K
+- Richoux, Nicole B, Moyo, Sydney, Chari, Lenin D, Bergamino, Leandro, Carassou, Laure, Dalu, Tatenda, Hean, Jeffrey W, Sikutshwa, Likho, Gininda, Simphiwe, Magoro, Mandla L, Perhar, Gurbir, Ni, Felicity, Villet, Martin H, Whitfield, Alan K, Parker, Daniel M, Froneman, P William, Arhonditsis, George, Craig, Adrian J F K

 - Date: 2015